backofficeshow/Commodore-1541-emulator-pi-Hat/README.md

 # Commodore-1541-emulator-pi-Hat
 Raspberry Pi Hat for Steve White's Excellent software emulated 1541

-Feek free to use this design for your own personal use.
+Feel free to use this design for your own personal use.
 If you want to use it in your commercial design please contact me first, this is a community supported design and to play fair its nice to be asked!

 Steve White's excellent project: https://cbm-pi1541.firebaseapp.com/